sandienunez/joyful-bites-bakery-backend/README.md

 1. Fork and clone this repository onto your own computer.
 2. Run `bundle install` to install the Ruby gems for this app.
 3. Run `rails db:migrate` to create the database.
-4. (Optionally), run `rails db:seed` to give your database some default data.

 ## Usage